GabeScott/standard-works-vault/General Conference/1994 April - Increase in Faith.md

 # Increase in Faith

-*By By Patricia P. Pinegar - Second Counselor in the Young Women General Presidency*
+By Patricia P. Pinegar - *Second Counselor in the Young Women General Presidency*

 *Given in the April session of the 1994 General Conference*